z-libs/.github/profile/README.md

 z-libs gives you modern ergonomics while staying pure C: you keep full control over memory, compilation remains instant, and everything still runs on the smallest microcontrollers.

+## Meet Zibi

+Zibi is the tiny green ogre that guards your containers.

+He started life as a random GitHub identicon, reminded us of an ogre, and became the official mascot.

+Zibi likes:
+- single-header libraries
+- type safety
+- onions (because C macros have layers)

+Zibi hates:
+- void*
+- build systems
+- segfaults

+If your code compiles and runs on the first try, Zibi is happy.

 ## Coming soon

 This is a growing project.
 New libraries will come often.
 Benchmarks will be made too.